dsmordasov/wake_diffusion_rotor/README.md

 Files beginning with `pwes` are PWES simulation scripts to be ran on the DTU HPC cluster.

 Files beginning with `pp` are local post-processing scripts, and (most often) require the data from the DTU HPC cluster simulations.
+This allows for analysis and visualisation of the produced CFD and BEM data.
+The graphs producible with these codes include:
+- wind turbine wake velocity deficits
+- turbulence intensity
+- lateral and vertical momentum transport
+- power production along inflow-aligned wind turbine rows
+- load distributions along the wind turbine blade for varying configurations ... and more, as can be viewed in the thesis.

+Big thanks to my thesis co-supervisor Mads Christian Baungaard for providing me with his highly relevant code regarding PyWakeEllipSys CFD data post-processing.